 You'll notice that the component designations in the directions don't go exactly in order.
 We have grouped them so that all components with the same value appear together.
 This makes assembly easier.
-You'll find in the parts kit that similar parts, e.g. 3 1K resistors, are typically (though not always) taped together.
+You'll find that similar parts, e.g. 3 1K resistors, are typically (though not always) taped together.